cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

         - a client of the consumer chain is created and the client ID is stored;
         - a `ConsumerGenesisState` is created and stored;
     - `lockUnbondingOnTimeout[p.chainId]` is set to `p.lockUnbondingOnTimeout`.
+    - The init timeout timestamp is computed and stored in `initTimeoutTimestamps[p.chainId]`.
 - **Error Condition**
   - None.